Douglas Franklin Wright

-Douglas Franklin Wright (March 25, 1940 – September 6, 1996) was an American serial killer who murdered at least seven people between 1969 and 1991.
+Douglas Franklin Wright (March 25, 1940 – September 6, 1996) was an American serial killer who murdered at least seven people in Oregon between 1969 and 1991.
 He was sentenced to death for three of these murders and was executed in 1996 at the Oregon State Penitentiary, becoming the first person to be executed in Oregon since 1962.
 He was also the first person executed in Oregon by lethal injection.

 Early life

 Wright was born on March 25, 1940, in Spirit Lake, Iowa.
 His father was an alcoholic and his mother neglected him.
 According to psychological reports, Wright endured repeated physical and sexual abuse as a child.
 He became a high school dropout and was kicked out of the Marines for sexually assaulting a 5-year-old boy in California.
 Wright admitted to a probation officer that he had sexually assaulted more than 70 young boys.
-In the early 1960s, Wright was arrested for multiple burglaries and was sentenced to eight years in prison.
+In the early 1960s, Wright was arrested for multiple burglaries and assaults and was sentenced to eight years in prison.